Juergen Kunz 8f0514d10e

 tsdocker login

-Authenticates with all configured registries.
+Authenticates with all configured registries using the provided environment variables.

 Advanced Usage